World champ Kipyegon readies to defend title in Doha | Devdiscourse

 Selah Jepleting finished third in 4:05.26 and will join Kipyegon and Chebet at the world championships.
 Fresh from winning the Diamond League 1,500m title, Timothy Cheruiyot controlled his race from the gun at the trials, clocking 3:34.91 ahead of Ronald Kwemoi (3:36.61).
 World under-18 champion George Manangoi was third in 3:37.68.

-"I am gunning to win the world title in Doha to make up for the disappointment of the 2017 World championships in London where I finished second to my compatriot and training partner Elijah Manangoi," said Cheruiyot.
-Elijah Manangoi did not compete in the Kenyan trials but will run in Doha and defend his title as the fourth Kenyan athlete in the men's 1,500m.
-(AFP) APA
+"I am gunning to win the world title in Doha to make up for the disappointment of the 2017 world championships in London where I finished second to my compatriot and training partner Elijah Manangoi," said Cheruiyot.
+Manangoi did not compete in the Kenyan trials but will run in Doha and defend his title as the fourth Kenyan athlete in the men's 1,500m.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)